 We have a wide range of resources to support the teaching and learning of PE.
 We keep these in the PE cupboard in the hall clearly labelled, and it is the responsibility of the curriculum team to renew and replenish these resources.
-The equipment for gymnastics is stored around the hall, in accordance with the differentiated plans for differentiated station organisation, allowing progression between year groups and larger PE items are kept in the green outdoor store cupboard.
+The equipment for gymnastics is stored around the hall, in accordance with the differentiated plans for differentiated station organisation, allowing progression between year groups.